For children 0-6 years

-NDIS participants with a permanent hearing impairment may receive funding for assistive technology (AT) in their NDIS plan in addition to receiving hearing devices under the Commonwealth Government's Hearing Services Program (external) (HSP).
+NDIS participants with a permanent hearing impairment may receive funding for assistive technology (AT) in their NDIS plan in addition to receiving hearing devices under the Commonwealth Government's Hearing Services Program (external) (External website) (HSP).
 Hearing devices provided under the HSP are fully subsidised, meaning there is no cost.

 As an NDIS participant also accessing support through the HSP, you have the option of entering into a maintenance agreement with your hearing provider which covers the maintenance of your hearing device and the cost of batteries.
 The annual fee for the maintenance agreement would be funded in your NDIS plan.